GoalProfit/gp-docs/README.md

 The system assumes several types of data loading.
 Loading data into the system is implemented through file import The following import methods are provided:
-* Loading from the integration area on the server (implemented)
+* Loading from the integration area on the server
-* Drag&drop in the front module of the system (under implementation)
+* Drag&drop in the front module of the system
-* Api TBD (under implementation)
+* upload via API
-* TBD understand upload via ODBC and kafka
+* upload via ODBC and kafka

 #### Data storage approach